 That’s a lot of overhead!
 And SC-users must still pay their ‘real’ taxes, of course.
 Just as they must tolerate ‘real’ wars (and just as they make use of paper contracts themselves).
 Nonetheless, you see the appeal of moving in the digital direction.

-“Smart” and “cooperative”.
-Necessary because one smart contract can “dumb” another one down.
+Wise contracts are both “smart” and “cooperative”.
+This is necessary because one smart contract can “dumb” another one down.